 Attn: RBS-UVA Presswork Fellowship Committee

 P.O.
 Box 400103

 Charlottesville, VA 22904

-- an application coversheet (PDF).
+- a Presswork cover sheet (PDF).
 Use Adobe Reader to fill out and sign this form.
 (The Mac Preview application will not fill out this form correctly.)
 Once you have the form saved to your desktop and open with Adobe Reader, click “Sign” to fill out the form.
 Click on “Place Signature” to sign the document, and then click “Done Signing” to finalize the document.
 Finally, click on the “Send Signed Document” button to submit the form to us.

-- complete a standard RBS course application via our applications page (submission by mid-February is encouraged as courses fill quickly)
+- complete a standard RBS course application via our applications page (submission before February 2023 is encouraged as courses fill quickly)

 Applicants must be undergraduate or graduate students currently enrolled and in good standing at the University of Virginia, and must be able to fulfill the obligations outlined above (see “Presswork Program Activities”).